Master of Arts in Applied Psychology: Applied Behavior Analysis (ABA)

 Aging and Brain

 Independent Research and Study

 Over the past 20 years, the number of children identified with autism spectrum disorder has grown steadily, with New Jersey leading the nation in diagnosed cases.

-In recent years, applied behavior analysis (ABA) has shown remarkable success in helping students learn, particularly children with autism spectrum disorders, as well as individuals with mental retardation, brain injuries and other disorders.
-With the growing number of children presenting with unique behavioral challenges and requiring additional supports, mental health providers, agencies and school districts are increasingly seeking the services of professionals with highly specialized training in applied behavior analysis (ABA).
+In recent years, applied behavior analysis (ABA) has shown remarkable success in helping students learn, particularly children with autism spectrum disorders, as well as individuals with other developmental disabilities, intellectual disabilities, and brain injuries.
+With the growing number of children and adults presenting with unique behavioral challenges and requiring additional supports, mental health providers, agencies and school districts are increasingly seeking the services of professionals with highly specialized training in ABA.

-As a result, board certification as an applied behavior analyst is becoming increasingly important, providing professionals with enhanced training and credentials to work with children and adults with learning and mental health needs.
+As a result, board certification as an applied behavior analyst is becoming increasingly important, providing professionals with enhanced training and credentials to work with children and adults with autism and other developmental disabilities.

 Rider University’s ABA program is designed to respond to this demand regionally and nationally.
 Students gain real-world experience through field placement, networking, and mentoring as a result of our longstanding, successful relationships with nationally recognized schools and organizations providing services for individuals with disabilities.

 Rider students learn from the best.
 Our professors are dedicated and passionate teachers.
 Our faculty members have strong faculty expertise in behavior analysis, research methods and applied research, as well as developmental disabilities and special education.
 The psychology department has longstanding, successful relationships with nationally recognized, local private schools providing services for children with disabilities.